 What are the reviews like?

+Many professional critics even say that the Epic Speed is their driver of choice for 2021.
 Moreover, the Epic Speed driver is endorsed by PGA Tour pro golfer John Rahm, who says “it’s really long, the ball speeds are high, and I know that I can control it”.

 It’s difficult to find weaknesses in the Epic Speed; it has just as much distance and speed potential as previous offerings like the Epic Flash, but with added stability and consistency to lift it into a class of its own.